Skip to Content

 Credit: diabetesstrong.com

-The tartness of the lemon juice and raspberries balances out the sweetness of the crumble.
-And the almonds add a nice crunch…you’ll think you’re cheating on your diet.
+The tartness of the lemon juice and raspberries balances out the sweetness of this berry crumble.
+And the almonds add a nice crunch.

-But you’re not.
-Besides containing a ton of protein, it’s rich in Vitamin C, essential for a healthy immune system.
+Besides containing a ton of protein, it’s rich in calcium and Vitamin C essential for a healthy immune system.

 Per Serving: